MACTEPyc/rsschool-cv/cv.md

     </html>
     ```

-6. Higher education: Birsky State Pedagogical Institute/faculty of Physics and Mathematics, Second higher education: Udmurt State University/development of oil and gas fields
+6. No work experience.
-7. Certificate "JavaScript Tutorial course" by Solo Learn
+7. Higher education: "Teacher of physics and computer science" Birsky State Pedagogical Institute/faculty of Physics and Mathematics.
+Certificate:  "JS/FE PRE-SCHOOL (JAVASCRIPT)" THE ROLLING SCOPES SCHOOL
 8. Beginner in English